-FSANZ is seeking comment from the public and other interested stakeholders to assist in assessing this Application.
-Once the public comment period has closed there will be no further round of public comment.
+FSANZ sought comment from the public and other interested stakeholders to assist in assessing this Application.
+The public comment period closed on 10 Feb 2010 and there will be no further round of public comment.

-Comments are sought in relation to scientific aspects of the Application including the technological function and any safety considerations, as well as information relating to any potential costs or benefits associated with use of β -galactosidase derived from B. circulans as a processing aid.
+Comments were sought in relation to scientific aspects of the Application including the technological function and any safety considerations, as well as information relating to any potential costs or benefits associated with use of β -galactosidase derived from B. circulans ATCC 31382 as a processing aid.